PraveenGPTrueReach/safe-lanes-docs/L1-High-Level Design Document.md

 ## L1-HLD: High-Level Design (HLD) Document

-This document provides a concise, high-level overview of the SafeLanes Rest Hours solution’s architecture.
+This document provides a concise, high-level overview of the SafeLanes Rest Hours solution's architecture.
 It describes the major system components, their interactions, data flows, technology choices, security strategies, and deployment considerations.
 Detailed low-level design specifications and granular implementation details are documented separately in L3-LLD (component-level) documents.

 ---